-He begins with standard acting exercises as they move through the process to performing thought-provoking, intense, captivating scenes.
-The book teaches you interesting techniques and some to practise on your own at home that Meisner swore by.
-It also provides you with an inspiring read, which will give you a much needed boost in your acting career.
+He begins with standard acting exercises as they move through the process of performing thought-provoking, intense, captivating scenes.
+The book teaches you interesting techniques and some to practice on your own at home that Meisner swore by.
+It also provides you with an inspiring read, which will give you a much-needed boost in your acting career.

 His book really lives by his quote: